Fujihita/python-visual-novel/README.md

 ## feature
 * Layer management for background, foreground and interface elements.
-* Displaying up to three characters at once.
+* Displaying up to three characters at once (auto-managed positions).
 * Animated effects before or after the characters
 * Interruptible multi-track audio playback with looping option (.mp3 and .wav support)
 * Running text printer with dialog skip on mouse click option